dlanza1/ogg-impala/README.md

 New columns can be added to the final Impala table using the same parameter for customized columns (impala.table.columns.customize).

-A not original name should be used and data type and expression parameters must be configured for the new column (the name does not need to be specified).
+A not original name should be used and data type and expression parameters must be configured for the new column (the name does not need to be specified, if specified, it will not be used).
 The expression must use original column/s names.

 ##### Partitioning columns

 In a similar way that we do with customized columns

   * impala.table.partitioning.columns: names separated by commas of partitioning columns
+  * impala.table.partitioning.column.PART_COLUMN_NAME.name: NOT USED
   * impala.table.partitioning.column.PART_COLUMN_NAME.datatype: Impala data type
   * impala.table.partitioning.column.PART_COLUMN_NAME.expression: Impala expression which generate the value of the partitioning column (should return the specified data type).